animal-tree/Writing-stuff/Stuff15-Ongoing.md

 ---

+Due to the limitations of locality, each observer has a belief about the quantum states of other observers.

+Thus emerges $\mathbf{P}$, the probability function.

+In our representational universe $\hat{\Omega}$, if we can establish locality, we can then quantify observations $\mathrm{I}$ as not omniscient by representing them instead with $\mathbf{P}$.

+To arrive at this, we will look at AI.

+---

-One thing de-facto physicists (maybe not all physicists) assume is the existence of an observable universe, here denoted $y$.
+One thing physicists assume is the existence of an observable universe, here denoted $y$.

 However, besides observation, there is no such thing.
 Observation includes memories, percepts, feelings, thoughts, and so on.